 David Crosby Cannabis Licensing Opportunity

-David Crosby – iconic founding member of Crosby, Stills, Nash & Young and The Byrds (and 50+ year cannabis connoisseur) answers a range of questions about cannabis.
+David Crosby – Rock and Roll hall of famer, iconic founding member of Crosby, Stills, Nash & Young and The Byrds (and 50+ year cannabis connoisseur) answers a range of questions about cannabis.

 "I like it for writing music.
 I like it for going to the museum.
 I like it for sex.
-I like it for a whole lot of reasons.
-I approve, so I have no problem with my name aiding a company in selling cannabis products and getting my strains out to the world.
+I like building a fire and playing with the dogs.
+I like it for a whole lot of reasons."

 “People are going to get high anyway and cannabis is a safer and better way than the other available methods.
 I don’t approve of hard drugs at all.
 Beer isn’t that bad, wine isn’t that bad, but hard booze definitely does real damage.
 And then there are all the other ones.
 You know, the pharmaceuticals do horrible things to you, and the serious hard drugs do even worse stuff to you.
 So really the only thing I know that you can do that gets you high that doesn’t do harm to you is herb.”